IAPS FOOTBALL (GIRLS)

 Boys can play in this competition, there is no limit to the number of boys who can play in the team.

-If you wish to play a boy in the girls' football tournament, please inform the IAPS Sports team in advance of the event.
+If you wish to play a boy in the girls' football tournament, please contact the IAPS Sport Team in advance of the event.

 This is in accordance with the NGB's rules and regulations.